umfieldrobotics/PUMA.github.io/_pages/about.md

 <!-- TODO: add one or two videos might be cool -->

 ## Method Overview
+1️⃣: We characterize the uncertainty induced on acoustic sensors by external disturbances i.e. waves.

+2️⃣: We integrate uncertainty induced from external disturbances into a localization and mapping framework for marine robot platforms.

+3️⃣: We provide an extension of previous work on continuous 3D mapping to the underwater domain while contributing a novel, adaptive sparse kernel design for 3D mapping to enable uncertainty propagation from uncertain pose estimates into a 3D occupancy map.

 ## Experiment

 <!-- TODO: add one or two videos for experiment -->

 ## Results